Solving Low-Rank Semidefinite Programs via Manifold Optimization: Numerical experiments

 In this section, we conduct comprehensive numerical experiments to benchmark our solver {\tt ManiSDP} which implements Algorithm \ref{alg1} in MATLAB.
 In particular, {\tt Manopt 7.1} \cite{manopt} is employed by {\tt ManiSDP} to solve the Riemannian manifold optimization problem \eqref{subpY}. {\tt ManiSDP} is freely available at

 {\bf Hardware.} All numerical experiments were performed on a desktop computer with Intel(R) Core(TM) i9-10900 CPU@2.80GHz and 64G RAM.

 {\bf Baseline Solvers.} We compare the performance of {\tt ManiSDP} with that of four advanced SDP solvers: {\tt MOSEK 10.0}, {\tt SDPLR 1.03}, {\tt SDPNAL+}, {\tt STRIDE}.
 We explain why to choose these four baseline solvers: {\tt MOSEK} is chosen as it is a representative interior-point solver; {\tt SDPLR} is chosen as it is a representative solver that also exploits the low-rank property via the Burer-Monteiro factorization; {\tt SDPNAL+} is chosen as it is a representative solver that combines first-order with second-order methods and is designed to solve large-scale SDPs; {\tt STRIDE} is chosen as it specializes to solve large-scale SDP relaxations arising from polynomial optimization problems and exploits the rank-one property.
+It would be very interesting to compare also with the solver {\tt SDPDAL} of \cite{wang2023decomposition}, which is, however, currently impossible as {\tt SDPDAL} is not publicly available.
 In the following, running time of solvers is measured in seconds; ``-" indicates that the solver encounters an out of memory error; ``$*$" indicates that running time exceeds $10,000$s; ``$**$" indicates that the solver returns certain numerical error.

 {\bf Stopping Criteria.} To measure the feasibility and optimality of an approximate solution $(X, y, S)\in \S^+_n\times\R^{m}\times\S^+_n $, we define the following KKT residues:

 Given a tolerance $\text{tol}>0$, the SDP solver terminates when $\eta_{\max}\coloneqq\max\,\{\eta_p,\eta_d,\eta_g\}\leq\text{tol}$, and we set $\text{tol}=1\text{e-}8$ for all our experiments.